The Committee consisted of the following Members:

 It is well documented and reported in the media how much I enjoy a Select Committee appearance—that one I actually did.
 I felt it was constructive, Members had given the issue significant thought, and we had a constructive conversation.
 I am aware of the amendment tabled by the right hon. and learned Member for Camberwell and Peckham that has been supported by many Members from this side of the House with much enthusiasm and determination.

 Is the Minister aware that Parliament has considered this idea for the limitation?
 Recently, there was a discussion on 90 days, and then 42 days, and this was for terror suspects.
 Both were rejected by the House.
-Does she not think that if 42 days for terrorists was rejected, we should not be have it this for immigrants?
+Does she not think that if 42 days for terrorists was rejected, we should not have it for immigrants?

 Perhaps the hon.
 Gentleman has made the point that there is not yet any agreement on reasonable time limits, given that, with both 90 days and 42 days—in this new clause we are discussing 28 days—there is a wide range of opinion on what a reasonable time limit might look like.